dtrckd/md2blog/md/x.md

 	xrandr --output VGA-1 --left-of LVDS-1
 	xrandr  --output VGA-1 --auto --same-as LVDS-1
 	xrandr --output VGA-1 --mode 1280x1024 --auto --output LVDS-1 --mode 1280x800 --auto

+Note: On xfce, the position of the panel can be changed in the xfce4 panel's settiings